Designer. Illustrator. Idealist.

 New Moz Office

-Moz moved its Seattle office (AKA “The Mozplex”) in early 2020 and viewed the move as an opportunity to elevate the brand’s physical presence, improve upon shortcomings of the previous office design, and craft a space that will welcome & delight its employees when they return to the physical office following a long, coronavirus-imposed closure.
-I’m honored to have served as the lead graphic designer for this project and I am so proud of the final result.
+When Moz moved its Seattle office in 2020, it was an ideal opportunity to elevate the brand's physical presence, improve upon shortcomings of the previous office design, and craft a welcoming space for employees.
+I'm honored to have served as the sole environmental graphic designer for this project.

 Meeting Room and Phone Pod Privacy Films